Spanish Springs Presbyterian Church News

 - Presbyterian Women PW meets on the 3rd Monday of each month.
 The meeting and Bible Study will start at 1:00 p.m.
-For those who would like to bring their lunch and fellowship before the meeting, they should arrive at 12:30 p.m.
-The December meeting will be on December 18.
-The 2017-2018 Bible study is “Cloud of Witnesses: The Community of Christ in Hebrews” by Melissa Bane Sevier.
+Those who would like to bring their lunch and fellowship before the meeting should arrive at 12:30 p.m.
+The May meeting will be on Monday, May 20.
+The 2018-2019 Bible study is “God’s Promise: I Am with You“ by Amy Poling Sutherlun.

 - Prayer List Do you have a family member or loved one facing challenges at this time?
 We will pray for you and your family members.
 If you would like to become a Prayer Chain Angel, our coordinator will forward prayer requests to you.

 - Choir SSPC would love to have YOU join the adult choir!
-Rehearsals resume on August 30 and will continue to be held on Wednesday evenings at 6:30.
+Rehearsals are held on Wednesday evenings at 6:30.
 Sunday morning rehearsals will be at 9:30 prior to Sunday worship services.
 “Who sings well prays twice.”—St. Augustine

 Spanish Springs Presbyterian Church — Recent Events